Point Lookout: a free weekly publication of Chaco Canyon Consulting

 One source of bias in reporting hindrances is inadequate psychological safety.
 The dual of psychological safety, fear/anxiety, causes reporters to bias their reports — a phenomenon we might call fear/anxiety bias.
 For example:

-ManagerTwo had been a strong advocate for ApproachAlpha, while DeveloperOne harbored serious doubts about its wisdom.
+ManagerTwo had been a strong advocate of ApproachAlpha, while DeveloperOne had harbored serious doubts about its wisdom.
 DeveloperOne did express those doubts, though perhaps not as strongly as she could have.
 Because she had recognized that ManagerTwo was inclined to favor ApproachAlpha, she felt it safest and wisest not to critique ApproachAlpha too strongly.
 She registered her objections, and then went along with ManagerTwo when he adopted ApproachAlpha.

 But there are other paths, less well known, that are just as dangerous.
 They're the topic of next week's post.
 Meanwhile, this post provides a brief review of psychological safety, which is useful for understanding these other patterns that people use to manage the risk of speaking the truth.